Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 Increase Your Social Media Channel Followings

-If social media is a strong part of your marketing strategy either for branding or sales the more followers your channels have the more opportunity you have to stay top of mind with people when they see your posts when cruising through social media.
+The more followers your social media channels have, the more opportunity you have to stay top of mind as they see your posts while cruising through their news feed.

 How to increase your followers:

-- Ask them to comment on Facebook Community
+- Ask them to comment on a Facebook Community so they feel welcomed

 Another benefit of having a blog is that you can engage with your target audience, which keeps you top of mind with your potential customers.
 It’s hard to tie revenue to blog comments and reads, but blogs that have a lot of engagement often have higher followers and repeat buyers.